AuroraAttack/auroraattack.github.io/index.md

 |:-------------|:------------------|:------------------|:------------------|
 | Debian   | 10.0.0.201 | 12.9.0  | server/123456  |

 We have configured a DNS server using Debian.
 This server is intended to simulate a scenario in which victim hosts download malicious files to their local systems by accessing a domain name.
-Additionally, the DNS server can be used to monitor traffic, facilitating subsequent analysis.
+Additionally, the DNS server can be used to monitor traffic, facilitating subsequent analysis.<br>
-You can simulate the attack process of downloading the implant to the local system on the victim-Windows 10 machine by accessing the phishing website through a browser and visiting the specified domain name(sliver.labnet.local).
+You can simulate the attack process of downloading the implant to the local system on the victim-Windows 10 machine by accessing the phishing website through a browser and visiting the specified domain name`sliver.labnet.local`.
 <p align="center">
   <img width="800" src="assets/images/phishing_website.png" alt="cli output"/>
 </p>